 “Must-See” Sonoma Valley Wineries

-- Cline Cellars – a picturesque 350-acre estate located in Sonoma’s beautiful Carneros grape-growing region.
+This picturesque 350-acre estate is located in Sonoma’s beautiful Carneros grape-growing region.
 It’s one of the first wineries on Hwy 121 at the entrance to the Sonoma Valley Wine Country.

 - Benziger Family Winery